What’s the Difference Between Cilantro and Parsley?

 Flavor Profile

-Parsley has a milder, more earthy taste compared to cilantro.
-Flat-leaf parsley is preferred for cooking due to its stronger flavor, while curly leaf parsley is typically used as a decorative garnish.
+Parsley’s flavor is milder and more earthy compared to cilantro, making it a versatile ingredient that complements rather than competes with other flavors.
+Flat-leaf parsley is generally preferred for cooking due to its stronger taste, while curly leaf parsley often serves as an eye-catching garnish.

 Culinary Uses